lebpac/lebpac.github.io/programs.md

 ## January to March 2024

+Important: the basketball schedule has been release and many tennis classes are impacted.
+Please see dates below and contact Coach Carlos for more information about refunds or makeups.

 ### Mondays

 #### 🎾 Art of Tennis — Mini Tennis
 - Grade 1 to 3
-- January 8 to March 11, except no classes on January 22 (Pro-D Day) or February 19 (Family Day)
+- **UPDATED**: January 8 to March 11, except no classes on January 22 (Pro-D Day), January 29 (VSB basketball), February 12 (VSB basketball), February 19, or February 26 (VSB basketball)
 - 3:05 to 5:00 in the gym
-- 8 sessions for $200
+- 8 sessions for $200, please contact Coach Carlos about refunds or make-up classes
-- Important: LEB is participating in a basketball tournament that may impact the schedule.
-We are awaiting dates from the VSB.
-Refunds or makeups will be applied.

 {% include link.html link="https://docs.google.com/spreadsheets/d/12xdVk9L4r9c0qNkISsQT1ZfVwSeE2YtcewliF5DHPMs/edit?usp=sharing" text="📋 Sign up for Mini Tennis" %}